-Permits for Archeology on State Property
+Permits for Archaeology on State Property

 Property owners are not required to obtain a permit for activities on land they own.

-In Maryland, State waters include tidal waters up to the man high tide line and three miles from the coastline, and non-tidal waters within the boundaries of the state that were navigable under the laws of the United States as of April 28, 1788, up to the ordinary high water mark.
+In Maryland, State waters include tidal waters up to the mean high tide line and three miles from the coastline, and non-tidal waters within the boundaries of the state that were navigable under the laws of the United States as of April 28, 1788, up to the ordinary high water mark.
 The MHT regulates and manages all prehistoric and historic cultural remains in, partially in, or submerged beneath State waters.